 Have you heard the buzz around the Cortana Intelligence Suite?
 It seems like it is all the rage these days and Microsoft is coming out with lots of new features in this space.

-In the never ending catalog of Azure services, we invite AZ into the studio and talk about U-SQL and where it fits into the pyramid of tools available for use to use.
+In the never ending catalog of Azure services, we invite AZ into the studio to talk about U-SQL and where it fits into the pyramid of tools available for us to use.

 With all the changes in technology, how do you stay up to date with your technical learning?
-This is a question we have been asking our guests the last several episodes and in this episode we, the hosts, attempt to answer this question and Carlos and Steve give some thoughts on how we stay up to date.
+This is a question we have been asking our guests the last several episodes.
+In this episode we, the hosts, attempt to answer this question and give some thoughts on how we stay up to date.

 We are joined by Jonathan Stewart, Kevin Feasel, Mike Fal, and Microsoft employee Scott Klein to discuss our favorite SQL Server 2016 features during the Columbus SQLSaturday event in July.